Altinn/altinn-studio-docs/content/development/handbook/routing/traefik/ingress routes/_index.md

 weight: 100
 ---

-Before traefik 2.0 the only supported way of routing in kubernetes was throught he Kubernetes Ingress prodvider, which limited the functionality traefik could offer.
+Before traefik 2.0 the only supported way of routing in kubernetes was through the Kubernetes Ingress prodvider, which limited the functionality traefik could offer.

 As a result of introducing the custom resource IngressRoutes in traefik 2.0 we don't need to write many annotations on the ingress.
 And it is easier to configure access to a kubernetes cluster.